lnaegele/PSwag/README.md

 ```$ composer require pswag/pswag```

 This will install PSwag and all required dependencies.
-PSwag requires PHP 8.2 or newer.

 ## Basic example: Petstore
 Let's create an example for a Petstore.
 To specify an endpoint for our REST API, first create a method  ```getPetById``` that takes an id and returns an object of type ```Pet```.